Many kittens eat litter out of curiosity, whereas in adult cats, this behaviour usually indicates a dietary deficiency or psychological problem.

 Why Kittens Eat Kitty Litter

 Kitty litter eating is a common problem among kittens that are going through the weaning process.
 Young kittens may test various substances to determine whether or not they qualify as food.
-For this reason, clumping litter should never be used with kittens, and litter should be cleaned as soon as it has been soiled.
+For this reason, clumping litter should never be used with kittens, and litter should be cleaned soon after it has been soiled.

 If you catch your kitten eating litter, pick her up and remove the litter from her mouth immediately.
-Curious kittens (and in some cases, adult cats) may also swallow coins, paperclips, sewing needles, and other objects they find lying around, so it’s important to put small objects away when not in use.
+Curious kittens (and in some cases, adult cats) may also swallow coins, paperclips, sewing needles, and other objects they find lying around, so put small objects away when not in use.

 Why Adult Cats Eat Dirt or Cat Litter